 The stretching of the uterine muscles and the pressure on the digestive tract due to the baby growing can cause increased stomach acids, the body reacts to this increase by releasing it through vomiting.
 As such, a woman’s sense of smell is on hyperdrive during pregnancy; this can also increase irritability as well as the probability of vomiting.
 I remember during my pregnancy with Squeaker, I couldn’t stand the smell of fish and going to the grocery store was a nightmare with the seafood department.

-Rejoice, for this doesn’t stay for the whole nine months.
+Rejoice, for this doesn’t stay for the whole nine months- in most cases.
 Usually the vomiting stops after the third month.
 And do not worry the vomiting doesn’t hurt the baby.

 To help with morning sickness, try not too eat large meals instead eat small frequent meals so that the stomach doesn’t get “shocked.”
 Also, studies show that a diet abundant in complex carbohydrates, like bread and other starchy food, and proteins can help alleviate morning sickness.